 AIM

-To investigated the association between myosteatosis and coronary artery calcification (CAC) in patients with T2DM.
+To investigate the association between myosteatosis and coronary artery calcification (CAC) in patients with T2DM.

 METHODS

 Patients with T2DM, who had not experienced major cardiovascular events and had undergone both abdominal and thoracic computed tomography (CT) scans, were included.
 The mean skeletal muscle attenuation was assessed using abdominal CT images at the L3 level.
 The CAC score was determined from thoracic CT images using the Agatston scoring method.
 Myosteatosis was diagnosed according to Martin’s criteria.
 Severe CAC (SCAC) was defined when the CAC score exceeded 300.
 Logistic regression and decision tree analyses were performed.